AngelPena55/ImageN/README.md

 ## Gaussian Blur

 Bluring is a very common image manipulation feature found in most image editing softwares.
 A gaussian Blur basically uses a gaussian function to apply some transformation to an individual pixel.
-This can be used in pre-processing as wel as for other post processing usecases.
+This can be used in pre-processing as well as for other post processing usecases.
 This the formula for a 2D Gaussian Function for the blur

 ![Screen Shot 2020-11-05 at 9 17 22 PM](https://user-images.githubusercontent.com/20531977/98329643-8bc9e600-1fad-11eb-8211-a97c185dcbf0.png)